 For many drivers, practice makes perfect.
 If you are unsure of what to do to check your blind spots, give yourself a bit of a test.
 As you’re traveling on the highway and notice a vehicle approaching in the lane to your left, watch it in the rear-view mirror.
 As it gets closer and you start to notice it disappearing from the rear-view mirror, quickly glance to the driver side mirror.
 You should be able to see the vehicle.
 As you start to see the back end of the vehicle, use your peripheral to glance to your left.
 If you see the vehicle, you have your blind spots covered.

 If you have been injured in a crash because another driver failed to check his or her blind spot, you may be able to hold them accountable for the collision.
-Call our Tampa auto collision lawyers at Givens Givens Sparks and learn what options you may have.
+Call our Tampa auto collision lawyers at Robert Sparks Attorneys and learn what options you may have.